RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

 In order to login via CLI, you will need in your local environment the OpenShift CLI tool.
 If you don't have it, you can select and download the [OpenShift CLI tool](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/4.2.25/openshift-client-linux-4.2.25.tar.gz) according to your environment.

+Alternatively, you can use a browser based OpenShift terminal.
+Your instructors will show this option if need it.

 The easiest way to login to the OpenShift system via the command line interface, is to access it via Web Console, log in and click on `Copy Login Command`.

 ![OCP Copy Login Command]({% image_path ocp-copy-login-command.png %}){:width="600px"}